juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Connecting to Mauiservice in Docker container

-The [Maui backend](https://github.com/NatLibFi/Annif/wiki/Backend%3A-Maui) can be used also by running [Maui service](https://github.com/NatLibFi/mauiservice/blob/dockerize-mauiservice/DEVELOPER.md#usage-with-docker) in a separate container and connecting to it from Annif.
+The [Maui backend](https://github.com/NatLibFi/Annif/wiki/Backend%3A-Maui) can be used by running [Maui service](https://github.com/NatLibFi/mauiservice/blob/dockerize-mauiservice/DEVELOPER.md#usage-with-docker) in a separate container and connecting to it from Annif.
 For this both Annif and Mauiservice containers need to be started with `--network="host"` flag.

+# Using Docker in Annif development

+It is possible to mount also the Annif source code into the container, which allows editing the code in the host system while running Annif and tests (included in the `annif-dev` image) in the container:

+    docker run \
+        -v ~/annif-projects:/annif-projects \
+        -v $(pwd):/Annif \
+        -u $(id -u):$(id -g) \
+        -it annif-dev bash

+Here it is assumed that the current working directory is the one containing the source code (thus the use of `$(pwd)`).

 &nbsp;